aeturrell/coding-for-economists/code-preliminaries.md

 Different languages have different strengths and weaknesses.
 Python and Julia are so-called high-level languages that are easier to write code in.
 C++ and Fortran are more low-level languages and much more fussy and labour-intensive to write code in; but, once the code is written (and 'compiled'), it runs *fast*.

 Another big difference between languages is the extent to which users have created software that extends the base functionality of the language.
 The ecosystem of other users, and what they're using the language for, is really important for determining how useful a language is.
 For example, Python and R have vibrant data science communities producing extensions (called libraries or packages) that are what really make those languages so useful for data science (far more than the base functionality of either).

+To see how easy it is to get started with Python, you can try it out right now in the box below.
+Press the play button to run the code.

+<iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@ArthurTurrell/PoulticeZenIde?lite=true"></iframe>

 Programming languages come in versions, which can be quite different, and some of the most important functionality of programming languages is provided by add-ons called packages or libraries, which themselves have versions.
 To make matters worse, not all versions of packages and languages will work together, and the combinations that work may depend on your operating system (Windows, Mac, etc)!